holoviz/panel/doc/tutorials/basic/indicators_performance.md

 For more detailed insights into the `Trend` indicator, take a moment to explore its [reference guide](../../reference/indicators/Trend.ipynb).
 Trust us, it's worth it!

-## Discover More Indicators
+## Explore the Indicators

-Explore all indicators and their respective reference guides in the [Indicators Section](https://panel.holoviz.org/reference/index.html#indicators) of the [Component Gallery](../../reference/index.md).
+Panel provides a vast collection of indicators to suit your needs.

+Click [this link](https://panel.holoviz.org/reference/index.html#indicators) to explore the available indicators and their detailed reference guides.

 ## Recap